-In my previous posts I looked at followership.
-In my next posts I will look at Leadership in it various forms.
-During my 20 plus years of service in the Royal Air Force I attended numerous Leadership and Management courses.
+In my previous posts, I looked at followership.
+In my next posts, I will look at Leadership in its various forms.
+During my 20 plus years of service in the Royal Air Force, I attended numerous Leadership and Management courses.
 Each of them improved my knowledge, skills and behaviours associated with Leadership and Management but I found that my development in this area went to the next level when I began to lead and manage people because you can only learn leadership by doing leadership.

 The interaction of a manager with his or her team has such an influence on the culture, behaviours and outcomes of individuals, teams and the organisation.
-If that leadership is bad then the impact can be extremely damaging and cause the organisation to lose good people and develop a negativity that is hard to recover from.
+If that leadership is bad then the impact can be extremely damaging and cause the organisation to lose good people and develop negativity that is hard to recover from.

 I believe that all employees, who are in a supervisory or management position, should receive, through career, leadership and management development.
 A small part of this development is knowledge of the different leadership theories.

 In this post I aim to look at, what I consider to be, the 5 Major Leadership Theories and will give an overview of each one.